-3 Pieces of Relationship Advice for Women to Live By
+3 Pieces of Relationship Advice for Women (And Everyone!) to Live By

 If you don’t live by this relationship advice, your relationship can easily become filled with resentment and you could become a very bitter person, especially if you decided to stay in a relationship that “isn’t working”.

 The truth is all relationships “are working”.
 They are working hard to give you the relationship experiences your soul has signed up for.
 Intimate relationships give you great opportunities to learn more about yourself.
 Those that don’t realize this and don’t live by this advice will suffer unnecessary emotional pain.

 Ultimately we all want love.
 The following relationship advice for women will show you how much YOU love YOURSELF.